isaacjstriker/convapp/README.md

-# Google to NW Scheduler Converter
+# Convert Me

-This project is a web application that converts Google Spreadsheet `.xlsx` files into a CSV format compatible with NW Scheduler.
-The application is built using Flask and provides a user-friendly interface for file uploads and conversions.
+A web application that converts Google Spreadsheet `.xlsx` files into a CSV format compatible with proprietary software.
+I built this to automate the migration of spreadsheet information.
+Uses Flask to create a web server, and the script was written in Python.

 ## Project Structure